pekala/eslint-plugin-dependency-cruiser/README.md

 - Support for detecting violations that require cruising the whole dependency tree, e.g. circular dependencies
 - Support for rule types other than `forbidden` (i.e. `allowed` and `required`)

+## Performance

+In the current iteration, this plugin is fairly slow.
+It runs Dependency Cruiser to analyse dependencies of each file.
+This makes it perform OK in development when ran by the editor on a single file, but adds up quickly if running a full ESLint check for a large codebase.